 “… consciousness is rooted in an entirely physical, measurable and artificially malleable physical structure and is amenable to experimental testing.”
 (McFadden, 2020) p11.

-But in physics, light waves aren’t physical because they travel in a vacuum, which physical waves can’t do.
-They are also described as vibrating in an imaginary plane that is not in physical space, again impossible for a physical thing.
+Yet in physics, light waves aren’t physical because they travel in a vacuum, which physical waves can’t do.
+And they vibrate in an imaginary plane that is outside physical space, which a physical wave also can’t do.
 It follows that while the electromagnetic field of light is measurable, it is not physical.
-Indeed, if it were, no observer would be possible because while a physical event can be observed, there is no mechanism that allows it to observe.
+Indeed, if it were, no observer would be possible because while a physical event can be observed, one physical event can’t observe another.
+Given these inconsistencies, another explanation for the relation between brain waves and consciousness is needed.